Tprrt's Blog

 Moreover, Podman is able to use the images built by the Docker engine and has been stored in Docker registry.

-However, most of the time the Podman commands are identical to that of Docker, the a simple alias is enough to be misleading: alias docker=podman.
+However, most of the time the Podman commands are identical to that of Docker, then a simple alias is enough to be misleading: alias docker=podman.

 But as Podman is rootless and safer than Docker, then sometimes it is necessary to specify additional security parameters.